Food is Medicine Community Action Plan

 Food & Society at the Aspen Institute brings together public health leaders, policymakers, researchers, farmers, chefs, food makers, and entrepreneurs to find practical solutions to food system challenges and inequities.
 Our goal is to help people of all income levels eat better and more healthful diets – and identify and nourish the leaders from all realms who will help them do that.

-Food & Society’s Food is Medicine Research Action Plan, published in 2022, quickly became the definitive go-to source for FIM research—it is the only comprehensive overview of all peer-reviewed nutrition intervention studies.
+Food & Society’s Food is Medicine Research Action Plan, published in 2022, quickly became the definitive go-to source for Food is Medicine research—it is the only comprehensive overview of all peer-reviewed nutrition intervention studies.
 The revision, published in 2024 with continued support from the Walmart Foundation, fully updates the rapidly evolving body of research and authoritatively describes the opportunities as well as the challenges of scaling, evaluating, and delivering health-promoting food where it is most needed.

-This Community Action Plan is our next step in furthering FIM.
+This Community Action Plan is our next step in furthering Food is Medicine.
 It facilitates community involvement, underscores the need for local voices and implementers, and highlights those in the field who are working effectively and innovatively to operate strong programs and access diversified funding.
 Ultimately, the aim is to have food be reimbursed, and this Community Action Plan is another tool to guide policy makers, implementers, and researchers in that direction.

 Why focus on communities?

-Perspectives from the Field
+Perspectives From the Field

-Insights shared by CBOs
+Insights shared by community-based organizations

-Characteristics of successful CBO-health care partnerships
+Characteristics of successful community-based organizations-health care partnerships

 - Partnerships that are a natural, rather than a forced fit